ibrahimsag/read/readme.md

 ![](readme/bare.png)

 This is a clip from a geometry book.
 Particularly a translation of the 2300 year old Elements.
 Reading it requires going back and forth between the figure and the prose multiple times in most of the sentences.
-Which gets rather tedious and outright tortouros when you need to read again.
+Which gets rather tedious and borderline torturous when you need to read again.
 Coloring it would help greatly.

 ![](readme/colored.png)